-The sunset pictures on this page are photographed with an iPhone 6S or 8 Plus and the camera apps Adobe Lightroom CC Mobile, the iPhone Camera app and Slow Shutter Cam.
+The sunset example pictures on this page are photographed with an iPhone 6S and 8 Plus and the camera apps Adobe Lightroom CC Mobile, the iPhone Camera app and Slow Shutter Cam.
+The iPhone sunrise pictures are taken with Adobe Lightroom CC Mobile.

-- Tips for shooting a sunset or sunrise
+- 10 tips for shooting sunset and sunrise pictures

-My apps for sunrise and sunset iPhone pictures
+My camera apps for sunrise and sunset iPhone pictures

 Lightroom CC Mobile